laxertu/eric/docs_markdown/docs.md

 Base class for channels.

 Provides functionalities for listeners and message delivery management.
-Channel needs to be started by calling to **open()** method.
+Channel needs to be started by calling to **load_persisted_data()** method.

 [`eric_sse.persistence.InMemoryConnectionRepository`](#eric_sse.persistence.InMemoryConnectionRepository) is the default implementation used for queues_factory see [`eric_sse.prefabs.SSEChannel`](#eric_sse.prefabs.SSEChannel)